nayfin/tour-of-nativescript/README.md

 ### 2. Create Native Dashboard Route (02-create-dashboard)
   - remove `auto-generated` folder and references to the component in `app.module.ts`, `app.module.ts.tns`, and `app-routing.module.ts.tns` files
   - run ```ng g migrate-component --name=dashboard``` to add NativeScript template and style files to the dashboard folder
-  - open `app-routing.module.tns.ts` and add import for `DashboardComponent` and replace routes
+  - open `app-routing.module.tns.ts` and add import for `DashboardComponent` then replace routes with route to

 ```javascript
 import { DashboardComponent } from '@src/app/dashboard/dashboard.component';